huntdatacenter/docs/docs/data-transfer/external-kista.md

 You will connect to a specific port number to access the external kista for an individual data transfer.
 We will send this number in your transfer information after deployment.
 :::

-Please [contact us](/contact) if you require more details or if it is impossible to open for this port range.
+Please [contact us](/contact) if you require more details or run into trouble.

+## For internal users

+Lab users in HUNT Cloud that will download data from an external kista can follow the steps in our [download guide](/data-transfer/internal-kista/#download) for internal kistas.